Mythonos/accent-project/content/index.md

 ---
-title: Welcome to Quartz
+title: Accent Exploration
 ---

-This is a blank Quartz installation.
-See the [documentation](https://quartz.jzhao.xyz) for how to get started.
+Hello and welcome!
+This project follows the [Knight-Thompson](https://ktspeechwork.org/experiencing-accents-a-knight-thompson-speechwork-guide-for-acting-in-accent/) Speech-work approach as laid out in the book [Experiencing Accents](https://www.routledge.com/Experiencing-Accents-A-Knight-Thompson-Speechworkr-Guide-for-Acting-in-Accent/Thompson-Seiple-Caban/p/book/9781032324142) with a focus on the state of Paraná in Southern Brazil.